fabric/fabric/sites/www/contact.rst

 -------

 Fabric has an official Twitter account, `@pyfabric
-<http://twitter.com/pyfabric>`_, which is used for announcements and occasional
+<https://twitter.com/pyfabric>`_, which is used for announcements and occasional
 related news tidbits (e.g. "Hey, check out this neat article on Fabric!").

+You may also want to follow the principal developer, `@bitprophet
+<https://twitter.com/bitprophet>`_, for development updates and colorful
+commentary.

 .. _bugs: